voyagerx3/MCDWT/README.md

 ```

 ### Output
-A sequence `S` of `n` pyramids.
+A sequence `S` of `n` "pyramids".
 For example, a 2-levels 2D-DWT looks like:
 ```
 +---+---+-------+  +---+---+-------+     +---+---+-------+
 |LL2|HL2|       |  |   |   |       |     |   |   |       |